ZWMiller/machine_learning_from_scratch/README.md

 **__Organization__**

+zwml: This contains a fully functioning machine learning library with the ability to import a la sklearn.
+Want to use a decision tree?
+Just do `from zwml.tree_models import decision_tree_regressor`.
+This is still in alpha at the moment as many inconsistencies need to be cleaned up before it can be fully launched.

 Notebooks: Each notebook will have the class fully written out, with a test case shown.
 All version information for the used python and modules (numpy, pandas, etc) are shown as well for later comparison.